vedph/cadmus-shell/README.md

 1. `npm run build-lib`.
 2. update version in `env.js` and then `ng build`.
-3. `docker build . -t vedph2020/cadmus-shell:3.1.4 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:3.1.5 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 3.1.5

+- 2022-11-03:
-- 2022-11-03: updated Angular and packages.
+  - updated Angular and packages.
+  - fixes to events editor.
+  - hierarchical thesauri for events and relations in events editor.
+When specified, selecting an event type triggers filtering of relations according to the selected ID prefix.
+This is equal to the ID of the selected entry up to the last dot, i.e. from event type `person.crm:E67_birth` we filter all the relation entries starting with `person.`.
+This allows different granularity levels in filtering: for instance, should we have `person.birth.crm:E67_birth` (prefix `person.birth.`), we could have two relation entries `person.birth.P96_by_mother` and `person.birth.P97_from_father`, which are available only when a person's birth event is selected (rather than just a person's event).
+If no thesauri are specified, you can just fill the IDs without constraints.

 ### 3.1.4